tidymodels/tidymodels.org/learn/develop/filtro/index.html.md

 └─> ...
 ```

-Next, we demonstrate how to create a custom scoring object `class_score_*`.
+Next, we demonstrate how to create a custom scoring object for ANOVA F-test named `class_score_aov`.

-As an example, let’s create a custom scoring object for ANOVA F-test named `class_score_aov`.
-This filter computes feature score using analysis of variance (ANOVA) hypothesis tests, powered by `lm()`.
-The `lm()` function fits a linear model and returns a summary containing the F-statistic and p-value, which can be used to evaluate feature importance.

 By setting `parent = class_score`, the subclass `class_score_aov` inherits all fixed properties from the parent class.
-Additional, implementation-specific properties can be added using the `properties = ` argument.
+Additional, implementation-specific properties can be added using the `properties =` argument.
 For example:

 ::: {.cell layout-align="center"}